Where to stay on the Big Island of Hawaii in 2023

 Best hotels in Hilo

 We stayed at the Grand Naniloa Hotel Hilo – a DoubleTree by Hilton, offering gorgeous views over Hilo Bay.
-It’s the best equipped hotel at the east side of the island and has very spacious rooms (ours came with a kitchenette).
+It’s one of the few hotels on the east side of the island and has very spacious rooms (ours came with a kitchenette).
 It’s perfectly located to explore the best things to do in Hilo and beyond.
-The farmers market, shops and restaurants are just a short stroll away.
+The farmers market, shops, and restaurants are just a short stroll away.

-The hotel next door, the newly renovated SCP Hotel Hilo, makes for a wonderful eco-friendly alternative.
+The SCP Hotel Hilo next door makes for a wonderful eco-friendly alternative.

 Best vacation rentals in Hilo

 We love the Big Island so much that we’ve put together a wish list of places to stay near Hilo in the future and we’d love to share it with you.
-Three of the options mentioned below look out over a waterfall and two of those even allow swimming!
+Two of the options mentioned below look out over a waterfall and one even allows swimming!

 Located on the west coast of the island, the Kona region is a long stretch of coastline known for its sunny weather.
-The landscape is very different on this side of the island: less tropical vegetation, more dry landscapes.
+The landscape is very different on this side of the island: less tropical vegetation, and drier landscapes.
 Kailua-Kona is the main town of the Kona region.

 Inside Kona Airport

-Ellison Onizuka Kona International Airport (KOA) is the best choice if you’re staying at this side of the island.
+Ellison Onizuka Kona International Airport (KOA) is the best choice if you’re staying on this side of the island.
 It’s located on the main road north of Kailua-Kona.

 Best things to do in Kona